 Make no mistake though, recruitment is a very critical subset of talent acquisition (and we’ll discuss that in greater detail shortly).

 That’s because, one way or another – either by hiring someone extremely talented from outside; or developing the talents of someone from within – organizations must fulfill those staffing needs.

 Both recruitment and talent acquisition go hand in hand.

-You might view them as two sides of the same coin, with the role of the recruiter being to identify top-performing employees, and that of the talent acquisition being to acquire (sign-up) that talent for the company.
+You might view them as two sides of the same coin, with the role of the recruiter being to identify top-performing employees, and that of the TA being to acquire (sign-up) that talent for the company.